justinmbaltazar/justinmbaltazar/README.md

 - :man_teacher: Currently working as a Supplemental Instructor for CS 121 (Intro to Java).

-- :computer: I'm learning how to develop websites using the MERN stack.
+- :computer: I'm learning how to develop websites using the MERN tech stack.

 - :bicyclist: In my free time, I like to cycle and explore the outdoors!